bitnami/charts/bitnami/neo4j/README.md

 <!--- app-name: Neo4j -->

-# Bitnami package for Neo4j
+# Bitnami Secure Images Helm chart for Neo4j

 Neo4j is a high performance graph store with all the features expected of a mature and robust database, like a friendly query language and ACID transactions.